santhoshr-15/quish-guard-ai/README.md

 ⚠️ Disclaimer
 This tool is intended for educational and defensive purposes only.
 It is designed to protect users from phishing attacks.
-The author is not responsible for any misuse of the information or code provided herein.
+The author is not responsible for any misuse of the information or code provided herein

 ---